 Note: licorice extract might be listed as dipotassium glycyrrhizate.

 I know sometimes product descriptions can sound gimmicky, especially if they include strange ingredients you might not have encountered before.
 I hope this post has cleared up any confusion surrounding these popular Korean skincare ingredients.
-Please comment if you have any questions regarding Korean skincare ingredients!
 Have a great week!